vzehirev/TheBookApp/README.md

 Server-side errors are handled using interceptor.
 4 dynamic pages - books, book details, account, edit book.
 Angular's HttpClient and REST are used for client and server communication.
-App is deployed in Azure: https://tba.azurewebsites.net/ (initial app loading is slow due to using a free tier plan!)
+App is deployed in Azure: https://tba.azurewebsites.net/ (!initial loading is slow due to using a free tier plan)